-The volume of cement used for testing is 0.20 meters $\times$ 0.20 meters $\times$ 0.10 meters.
+The volume of rock used for testing is $0.20 \text{ meters} \times 0.20 \text{ meters} \times 0.10 \text{ meters}$ .
 A total of 3 pieces were used in the experiment.
 The chemical reagent used in the experiment is a sodium chloride solution.
 The duration of the experiment is 48 hours.
 The mass fraction of sodium chloride solution is 3.5%.
 When conducting experiments, each experiment should have 25 full freeze-thaw cycles.
-After thoroughly drying the specimen, weigh the mass of the specimen and calculate its dynamic elastic modulus.
-The two important indicators for evaluating concrete freeze-thaw damage are the mass loss rate and the relative dynamic modulus of elasticity.
+After thoroughly drying the specimen, weigh the mass of the specimen and calculate its dynamic elastic modulus [9-10].
+The two important indicators for evaluating rock freeze-thaw damage are the mass loss rate and the relative dynamic modulus of elasticity.
 After N freeze-thaw cycles.
-The mass loss rate and relative dynamic modulus of elasticity of concrete are:
+The mass loss rate and relative dynamic modulus of rock are: